diektronics/dl/README.md

 ========
 | v2.0 |
 ========
-* Merge with tvd
+* Merged with tvd
-* Make downloader into a backend
+* Made downloader into a backend
 * Two different frontends:
   * web for:
     * manual downloads